 CBC article on new type of community space that has been popping up all over North America: the “parklet.”

-Neighbourwoods, is a tree inventory of your neighbourhood.
+Neighbourwoods is a tree stewardship initiative across Ontario, which begins with a tree inventory of your neighbourhood.
 It is an exciting way of being active, getting together with the people in your community and learning all about the trees in and around where you live.
 These are the trees that help provide quality of life in your living environment.
-The first step is getting to this valuable resource.
+The first step is getting to know them.

 Planting trees beautifies and rejuvenates backyards, city streets, and parks.
 It nurtures Canada’s heritage of biodiversity and multifaceted landscape.
 Not only that – it cleans the air.
 Canadians can breathe easier knowing that every tree planted helps to combat climate change, absorbing carbon dioxide emissions and producing oxygen.
 Trees naturally cool cities during the summer months, providing shade in scorching heat and habitats for wildlife.
 A charitable not-for-profit organization.